 St. Stephen’s Basilica (Szent István bazilika) is the tallest church in Budapest with its dome reaching the height of 96 meters.
 The dome’s inner height is 65 meters and the interior is covered with 50 types of marble and precious stone, decorated with mosaics instead of frescoes.
 I’d also recommend visiting the Panorama Lookout Tower because for 2 euros (600 HUF) you’ll get a 360 degrees view of Budapest!
 Find out more information about the basilica and the Panorama Lookout Tower.

 The Great Market Hall (Nagy Vásárcsarnok) is visited by locals and tourist alike thanks to its fresh products and remarkable architecture.
 The roof of the building is decorated with ornamental tiles produced by the famous Hungarian Zsolnay manufacture.
 The ground floor offers fresh fruits, vegetables, cheeses as well as pastries.
 You can buy a nice package of dried or powdered paprika and sausage as a souvenir.
 The upper floor awaits with even more souvenirs (handicrafts, embroideries and Budapest themed products) and the food stalls serve Hungarian dishes, be aware that it can be quite busy during lunch time.
 The basement displays the unique Hungarian products also known as Hungaricums.

 2. Relying on tourist buses

-Hop-on hop-off and other tourist buses can provide you with a pleasant sightseeing tour by showing you the touristy landmarks and whispering the Hungarian history into your headphones.
+Hop-on hop-off and other tourist buses can provide you with a pleasant sightseeing tour by showing you the touristy landmarks and whispering Hungarian history into your headphones.
 But these trips aren’t cheap and the schedule doesn’t allow you enough flexibility!
 Don’t worry, I have another solution for you 😉

 Discover Budapest on foot and use public transportation